WarlockW/uer/Pretrain-models-with-different-encoders-and-targets.md

                     --config_path models/birnn_config.json --learning_rate 5e-4 \
                     --world_size 8 --gpu_ranks 0 1 2 3 4 5 6 7 --embedding word --encoder bilstm --target bilm
 ```
-The corpus format of ELMo is the identical with GPT.
+The corpus format of ELMo is identical with GPT.
 We can pre-training ELMo through *--embedding word*, *--encoder bilstm*, and *--target bilm*. <br>
 *--embedding word* denotes using traditional word embedding.
 LSTM does not require position embedding.
+In addition, layernorm is not commonly used in traditional RNN related models.
+So we can use *--remove_embedding_layernorm* .
+Nevertheless, it doesn't matter if layernorm is added.

 #### More combinations
 The example of using LSTM encoder and LM target for pre-training: